 This series of webinars aims at identifying and exploring innovative solutions to address the main sustainability challenges of the Mediterranean aquaculture sector, and how such solutions could be replicated in other territories, programmes and projects.
 Key stakeholders that participated included FAO/GFCM, the WestMED Initiative, WWF, IUCN Med.
 They aim at producing a roadmap for a sustainable transition in Mediterranean aquaculture based on innovative approaches, methods, tools and practices.

 Plan Bleu is a member of the MBPC and leads it work package on capitalisation.
-During the webinar, Pierre-Yves Hardy, Project Manager at WWF France, presented and capitalised on the results and recommendations of the PHAROS4MPA modular project concerning aquaculture (Interreg MED Biodiversity Protection Community).
+During the webinar, the PHAROS4MPA project had the opportunity to present and capitalize on its recommendations for aquaculture.

 During the webinar, Pierre-Yves Hardy, Project Manager at WWF France, presented and capitalised on the results and recommendations of the PHAROS4MPAmodular project concerning aquaculture (Interreg MED Biodiversity Protection Community).
 Marine Protected Areas (MPAs) currently cover around 10% of Mediterranean waters, which is projected to increase to 30% in the future.
 However, most of these MPAs are multi-use and poorly protected, and their biodiversity is most often detrimentally affected by the impacts of aquaculture.
 Different types of production generate different levels of pressure on biodiversity in MPAs.
 While the ecological impacts of shellfish farming are relatively limited, fish farming can have more serious impacts, notably due to the introduction and escape of non-indigenous species, excessive intake of nutrients in the food web and effluent discharge.